-589 Finally, and critically, our research highlights what should be obvious to any informed 590 person: obsolete IQ data ought not to be used, ever, to make high-stakes decisions about 591 individuals, for example, by clinical psychologists, employers, vocational counsellors, or government agencies.
-Unfortunately, at least some psychologists, employers, vocational 592 593 counsellors, and even government agencies did not yet get the message, did not read WAIS test manuals, and are unaware of trends in higher education.
-In particular, they appear unaware of the 594 595 Flynn Effect and of rapid changes in educational attainment and education in general.
-For 596 example, recently three clinical psychologists, Dr. W, S, and M, all registrants of the College of 597 Alberta Psychologists (www.cap.ca), used Gottfredson (1997, 1998, 2002, 2003) articles, 598 Wonderlic (1992) WAIS (Wechsler, 1955) IQ data, the Schmidt and Hunter (2004) article that 599 republished intelligence data on some teachers -- specifically White, enlisted men in US Army Air Force at the time of World War II originally published by Harrell and Harrell (1945), and the 600 USES GATB data from 1950s (US DOL, 1970) -- to argue that an elementary school teacher, Ms. 601 602 T, with twice assessed average IQ on WAIS-IV Canadian Edition (Wechsler, 2008) was so low as to be more than "2 standard deviations below the average requirement for teachers", etc. (see 603 Tables 5 for excerpts from Dr. W's expert report).
-Dr. W and S' reports were filed as expert 604 reports in an ongoing human rights proceedings resulting from Ms. T's removal from the 605 606 classroom in 2010 and subsequent dismissal from her employment in 2016 on the grounds that 607 her twice assessed average intelligence and cognitive abilities prevented Ms. T from performing 608 her teaching duties (Uttl, 2023c).
-Ms. T's employer has been explicitly relying on Dr. W and S's 609 opinions in an attempt to justify her removal from the classroom and the dismissal.
-610 Dr. W, S, and M's statements and opinions ignore that the data to which they compared
+Finally, and critically, our research highlights what should be obvious to any informed person: obsolete IQ data ought not to be used, ever, to make high-stakes decisions about individuals, for example, by clinical psychologists, employers, vocational counsellors, or government agencies.
+Unfortunately, at least some psychologists, employers, vocational counsellors, and even government agencies did not yet get the message, did not read WAIS test manuals, and are unaware of trends in higher education.
+In particular, they appear unaware of the Flynn Effect and of rapid changes in educational attainment and education in general.
+For example, recently three clinical psychologists, Dr. W, S, and M, all registrants of the College of Alberta Psychologists (www.cap.ca), used Gottfredson [1-4] articles, Wonderlic [6] WAIS [5] IQ data, the Schmidt and Hunter [163] article that republished intelligence data on some teachers specifically White, enlisted men in US Army Air Force at the time of World War II originally published by Harrell and Harrell [164], and the USES GATB data from 1950s [165] - to argue that an elementary school teacher, Ms. T, with twice assessed average IQ on WAIS-IV Canadian Edition [24] was so low as to be more than "2 standard deviations below the average requirement for teachers", etc. (see Table 4 for excerpts from

+Dr. W's expert report).
+Dr. W and S' reports were filed as expert reports in an ongoing human rights proceedings resulting from Ms. T's removal from the classroom in 2010 and subsequent dismissal from her employment in 2016 on the grounds that her twice assessed average intelligence and cognitive abilities prevented Ms. T from performing her teaching duties [166].
+Ms. T's employer has been explicitly relying on Dr. W and S's opinions in an attempt to justify her removal from the classroom and the dismissal.

-611 Ms. T's WAIS-IV Canadian Edition IQ scores were (a) astonishingly obsolete, (b) not 612 representative of elementary school teachers in the USA or Canada 50 to 70 years ago nor today, and (c) collected in a historical era that had little resemblance to today.
+Dr. W, S, and M's statements and opinions ignore that the data to which they compared Ms. T's WAIS-IV Canadian Edition IQ scores were (a) astonishingly obsolete, (b) not representative of elementary school teachers in the USA or Canada 50 to 70 years ago nor today, and (c) collected in a historical era that had little resemblance to today.
 Similarly, Drs.
-W, S, and 613 M never mentioned the existence of the Flynn Effect and, if one desired to speculate, the resulting 614 615 need to adjust the obsolete data for 0.3 IQ points per year.
-In addition, they never mentioned the massive changes in educational attainment of US and Canadian populations over the last 100 616 617 vears resulting in university students having merely average rather than above average mean IO.
-None of the three clinical psychologists even mentioned that WAIS-III and WAIS-IV normative 618 data already showed that university students and university graduates (individuals with 16+ years 619 620 of education) had average IQs well below 110.
-If one wanted to speculate, adjusted for the Flynn 621 Effect, Gottfredson's (2003) WAIS FSIQ of 112 corresponds to WAIS-IV FSIQ 96.1, and Schmidt and Hunter's (2004) CGT of 122.8 corresponds to a WAIS-IV FSIQ of 98.2.
-If one took 622 623 the average of those two estimates, the teacher samples upon which Drs.
-W, S and M relied on 624 would score, on average, a mere 97.1 on WAIS-IV.
-In turn, Ms. T's WAIS-IV FSIQ scores of 86 the distribution of these teachers as well as within the average range of WAIS-IV CanadianEdition standardization sample.
-These examples highlight an astonishing level of ignorance of
+W, S, and M never mentioned the existence of the Flynn Effect and, if one desired to speculate, the resulting need to adjust the obsolete data for 0.3 IQ points per year.
+In addition, they never mentioned the massive changes in educational attainment of US and Canadian populations over the last 100 years resulting in university students having merely average rather than above average mean IQ.
+None of the three clinical psychologists even mentioned that WAIS-III and WAIS-IV normative data already showed that university students and university graduates (individuals with 16+ years of education) had average IQs well below 110.
+If one wanted to speculate, adjusted for the Flynn Effect, Gottfredson's